velexi-research/VLXI-Cookiecutter-Research/README.md

 * `license`: type of license to use for the project

-* `python_version_requirements`: Python versions compatible with project.
+* `python_version`: Python versions compatible with project.
 See the "[Dependency sepcification][poetry-dependency-specification]" section of the Poetry documentation for version specifier semantics.

 * `enable_julia`: flag indicating whether Julia should be enabled for the project